 Uterine fluid is most commonly seen by ultrasound post-breeding, and is usually present as a result of a natural response to a foreign object in the uterus - semen.
 In most mares, this fluid poses no problem to the establishment or maintenance of pregnancy, and is cleared within 24 - 48 hours by the mare herself.
 In some mares however, especially older multiparous mares, or mares with poor reproductive conformation, a condition known as "delayed uterine clearance" may occur.
 This results in the fluid not being cleared, and will typically result in low-grade endometritis, causing the conceptus to encounter an inhospitable environment when it enters the uterus about 5½ days post-ovulation, with subsequent pregnancy loss.

 Uterine fluid encountered in estrus mares during an ultrasonic evaluation prior to breeding (often during an examination of the follicular status of the ovaries) has been established to be detrimental to establishing or maintaining pregnancy1.
-Generally amounts in excess of one-half inch depth are considered excessive, and suitable for treatment with oxytocin.
-Amounts in excess of one inch are considered to be more likely to respond favourably to lavage with subsequent oxytocin treatment, and the resulting exudate should also be evaluated for inflammatory cells and bacteria, as a bacterial uterine infection may be the cause.
+Generally amounts in excess of one-half inch (2 cm) depth are considered excessive, and suitable for treatment with oxytocin.
+Amounts in excess of of this depth are considered to be more likely to respond favourably to lavage with subsequent oxytocin treatment, and the resulting exudate should also be evaluated for inflammatory cells and bacteria, as a bacterial uterine infection may be the cause.
 If the fluid is seen to be a clear black colour per ultrasound, it is most commonly sterile.
 If however it appears cloudy, the presence of infectious material should be considered a distinct possibility.

 Pre-breeding, it is considered to be more important to solely remove the fluid, rather than infusing antibiotic (as long as no uterine bacteria have been found to be present) hence repeated (4 times daily) oxytocin treatment alone is recommended.